 Like the San Diego Zoo, SeaWorld San Diego can easily be visited in half a day, though a full day is recommended to enjoy the activities here.

 Buy SeaWorld San Diego discount tickets using one of the following methods:

 - aRes Travel (good discounted SeaWorld San Diego tickets and ticket/hotel packages)

 - Promotions on SeaWorld San Diego (they, unlike other local theme parks, often run ticket specials)

 18. SAN DIEGO ZOO SAFARI PARK

 Consider also visiting the San Diego Zoo Safari Park in Escondido, which is definitely one of San Diego’s best tourist attractions.
-It’s part of San Diego Zoo Global and offers a very different experience than the Zoo because many of the animals roam in large environments that mimic the African and Asian savannas.
+It’s part of the San Diego Zoo Wildlife Alliance and offers a very different experience than the Zoo because many of the animals roam in large environments that mimic the African and Asian savannas.

 Here, definitely opt to take a ride in one of the open-air tram safaris that circle around the various enclosures.
 These are really fascinating guided tours that get you up close and personal with giraffes, rhinos, zebras, and other animals.

-You can also do a zipline safari that will give you a one-of-a-kind bird’s eye view of the park or book a behind-the-scenes tour.
+You can also do a zipline safari to give you a one-of-a-kind bird’s eye view of the park or book a behind-the-scenes tour.
 Refer to my detailed San Diego Zoo Safari Park guide before you go.